 If you were denied admission to the United States because of your criminal history, you might be eligible to file a waiver application.
 Section 212(h) of the I.N.A. identifies certain criminal grounds that allow for a waiver application.
 These include crimes of moral turpitude, prostitution, and a single offense of possession of 30 grams or less of marijuana.
 Waivers are not allowed for murder, torture, aggravated felonies or for violations of any other law regarding controlled substances.
 Also see Which Crimes Can Be Waived to Get a U.S. Visa or Green Card?.

 If your criminal ground of inadmissibility allows a waiver application, you are eligible if one of the following applies to you:

 If you are applying for a waiver based on the passage of 15 years, you will need to demonstrate that you are not a threat to U.S. safety, security, or welfare, and that you have rehabilitated.
 The officer will have discretion in deciding upon these factors.
 Your chances of success will be greater if you have not committed any other crimes in your home country during the 15-year period and you actively participated in and completed programs specific to rehabilitation.

 If you are applying based on the hardship to a qualifying relative, the factors will be the same as those for waivers of unlawful presence and misrepresentation.
 The only difference is that U.S. citizen or lawful permanent resident children count as qualifying relatives for criminal grounds of inadmissibility.

-If you are inadmissible to the United States based on one of the grounds of inadmissibility discussed here, it’s a good idea to consult with an immigration attorney to determine your eligibility for a waiver and help you prepare a convincing application.
+Only an experienced U.S. immigration attorney can give you a full, personal analysis of your likely eligibility for a waiver of inadmissibility or green card.
+If you are inadmissible to the United States based on one of the grounds of inadmissibility discussed here, the attorney can help determine your eligibility for a waiver and prepare a convincing application.